eduardoamendola/CloudFormation/README.md

 * Understand the relationship between CFN calls and the HTTPS APIs for the various services.
 * Understand how to use custom resources (Lambda functions, SNS topics, etc)
 * Learn how cloudformation sets up AutoScaling/LaunchConfiguration to perform migrations with zero downtime
-* Learn possible ways to customize the cfn-init in a way that to optimize timeout periods
 * Understand CFN tags on resources

 ### Features